Neural Active Learning on Heteroskedastic Distributions: Additional Experiments

 Another point is that the CORESET and BADGE algorithms are able to achieve high levels of clean percentages because the number of unique noisy examples in the heteroskedastic benchmarks are limited.
 Future work can be done exploring more challenging heteroskedastic datasets.

-Further, we ran some ablation studies to investigate the performance of the active learning algorithms under milder noise conditions.
+\textbf{Different levels of noise: } We ran some ablation studies to investigate the performance of the active learning algorithms under milder noise conditions.
 Without any loss of generality, Table~\ref{tab:cifar-different-noise} shows the results for different methods on out most challenging dataset - \emph{Noisy-Class} CIFAR10.

+\textbf{Conflicting gradients for noisy examples: } In Section \ref{lhd}, we posit that (1) for noisy examples, the conflicting gradients result in the model converging quickly to the suboptimal solution and undergoing little change throughout the training, and (2) for the clean examples, the model learns the correct solution and converges to an optimal solution by undergoing changes throughout the training.

+To substantiate this claim, we investigate the loss and the average gradient magnitude for noisy and clean examples (Figure \ref{fig:noisy-vs-clean-loss} and \ref{fig:conflicting-gradients}, respectively).
+Since one noisy example can be mapped to more than one label, the model will observe conflicting gradients for these examples during training.
+So, the model quickly converges to a suboptimal solution for these examples.
+For clean examples, on the other hand, there is a 1-to-1 image-to-label mapping that is learned by the model as it trains.

+\textbf{Effect of fine-tuning on \textsc{LHD}: } As can be seen from Figure \ref{fig:lh-diff}, on supplementing LHD with fine-tuning, the average $||\mathbf{lh}||_2$ for the \emph{difficult-clean} examples becomes significantly higher than the $||\mathbf{lh}||_2$ for \emph{simple-clean} examples.
+This makes LHD adept at differentiating \emph{difficult-clean} examples from \emph{simple-clean} examples, which improves the performance of the active learning algorithm.